GoogleCloudPlatform/mis-ai-accelerator/README.md

 ### Google Research CXR Foundational Model

-Using foundational models accelerates the data curation and training pipeline development and runtime.
-Leveraging a foundational model means input data is less than a traditionally trained model, which means less data has to be labeled.
+Using foundation models accelerates the data curation and training pipeline development and runtime.
+Leveraging a foundation model means input data is less than a traditionally trained model, which means less data has to be labeled.

 ## Diagram